wlmwang/wim/README.md

 # wim
-Simple learning, do not use in production environment
+Simply refer to WeChat, do not use it in a production environment